-Current program strengths include a strong student focus on holistic wellness, a campus philosophy of social responsibility, a growing online resources base, utilization of the MBKU CARE Team to identify potential at-risk students, and high-functioning graduate students that place an extremely high value on academic success.
+Current program strengths include a strong student focus on holistic wellness, a campus philosophy of social responsibility, a growing online resources base - including an expanding list of community professional referrals for student support, utilization of the MBKU CARE Team to identify potential at-risk students, and high-functioning graduate students that place an extremely high value on academic success.

-Current program weaknesses include data collection, lack of partnerships with student assistance organizations in the community for referrals, lack of campus resources that a large university would have, no centralized communication strategies, and lack of strong marketing for educational campaigns.
+Current program weaknesses include a lack of qualitative data, campus resources that a large university would have, and strong/creative marketing for educational campaigns.